kopsha/hopeless-programming/_posts/2025-10-30-automation-anxiety.md

 ---

-We used to say _"automate the boring stuff"_.
+We used to say "_automate the boring stuff_".
 Now the boring stuff runs forever,
 and we're the ones waiting,
 watching, guessing.